Disney Fairies: Faith, Trust, and Pixie Dust

 Disney Fairies: Faith, Trust, and Pixie Dust is a compilation album featuring songs from and inspired by the Disney Fairies film series.
 It was also used to promote the Secret of the Wings film.
-The soundtrack was released on October 16, 2012, and contains "The Great Divide" from the McClain Sisters official music video.
+The soundtrack was released on October 16, 2012, and contains "The Great Divide" by the McClain Sisters.
+It also marked the first commercial release of music from Sabrina Carpenter who was 13 when her song "Smile" was released.

-Album information

 The score to the film was composed by Joel McNeely, who scored the first four Tinker Bell films.
 The songs were written by Brendan Milburn and Valerie Vigoda of GrooveLily.
 In the movie, Sydney Sierota from Echosmith sings the opening song, "We'll Be There", while the album version is sung by Thia Megia.
-"The Great Divide" is sung by the McClain Sisters.
-This album also includes singles from Disney Channel stars, such as Zendaya from Shake It Up, Bridgit Mendler from Good Luck Charlie, Demi Lovato from Camp Rock and Sonny with a Chance, Laura Marano from Austin & Ally, Tiffany Thornton from Sonny with a Chance, and Selena Gomez from Wizards of Waverly Place.
-They perform "Dig Down Deeper", "How To Believe", "Gift of a Friend", "Shine", "Magic Mirror", and "Fly to Your Heart", respectively.

-Sabrina Carpenter, who performed "Smile" on the album, was largely unknown at the time, but had appeared in an unaired Disney Channel pilot, Gulliver Quinn.
-Shortly after the album's release, she was cast in the series Girl Meets World.